digarok/cloudformation-guard-action/README.md

 This action, by default, will look for any file in the specified `cfn_directory` with resources inside them and try to run cfn-guard rules contained in matching files called `*.ruleset`.

 ## Credentials
-As this action is essentially a static analysis of your CloudFormation template agains a set of rules, no credentials are required.
+As this action is essentially a static analysis of your CloudFormation template against a set of rules, no credentials are required.